hanymamdouh82/gotrees/CONTRIBUTING.md

 ## Testing

 All contributions should include appropriate test coverage.
 Ensure that your changes do not break existing tests, and write new tests if necessary.
+Make your test dependent on memory addresses comparison as much as possible.

 ## Pull Request Reviews